Spring's last gasp: the June releases

 Pictures of the Old World (Czechoslovakia, 1972)

 Another all-region DVD from Second Run, released in late February, this black-and-white documentary by Slovak director Dušan Hanák was censored and then banned for many years.
 It's a series of portraits of country folk who stand out as individuals and eccentrics in a society where conformity was the official ethos of the time.
 The portraits are based on a cycle of photographs taken by Slovak "poet of light" Martin Martinček; the subjects of those still pictures come alive in this moving picture (or are portrayed by people who resemble them).
 Watching the film, I was reminded of the British folk doc The Moon and the Sledgehammer, which also chronicled a vanishing way of rural life in all its earthy and colourful humanity.
 Pictures of the Old World was finally released in 1988, a year before the Prague Spring ushered in democracy and, ironically, led to more rapid and life-changing growth than was ever seen under the communists.
-For extras, the DVD has two shorts by the director dating from 1966 and 1967 and running about 12 minutes each, plus a 16-page booklet.
+For extras, the DVD has two shorts by the director from 1966 and 1967, running about 12 minutes each, plus a 16-page booklet.